chriscodex/Social-Network-REST-API/README.md

 This repository contains a complete REST API ready for production of a Social Network, which allows:
 - Register and authenticate users login by tokens.
 - Publish, update, delete and read posts published by users of the social network.
-- Users can receive notifications of new posts published.
+- Clients can receive notifications of new posts published by WebSockets.

 ---